Ads

 The second or main stage of the engine-driven fuel pump for turbine engines is generally a positive displacement type of pump.
 The term “positive displacement” means that the gear supplies a fixed quantity of fuel to the engine for every revolution of the pump gears.
 Gear-type pumps have approximately straight line flow characteristics, whereas fuel requirements fluctuate with flight or ambient air conditions.

 Hence, a pump of adequate capacity at all engine operating conditions has excess capacity over most of the range of operation.
 This is the characteristic that requires the use of a pressure relief valve for bypassing excess fuel back to the inlet.
-A typical two-stage turbine engine driven pump is illustrated in Figure 1.
-The impeller, which is driven at a greater speed than the high pressure elements, increases the fuel pressure depending upon engine speed.
+A typical two-stage turbine engine-driven pump is illustrated in Figure 1.

 Figure 1.
 Dual element fuel pump